2025 spring FOA Colloquium:

 Jongrak Lee (Sungkyunkwan Univ): Hyponormality of Toeplitz operators on the Drury-Arveson spaces

-Hong-Rae Cho (Pusan Nat’l Univ): TBA
+Hong-Rae Cho (Pusan Nat’l Univ): Fock-Sobolev spaces and their applications

 Jasang Yoon (Univ of Texas - RGV): Invariant subspaces among the linear pencil, a pair of operators, and their operator transforms